Information for joining DNMAC

 |Membership Category||With Work Party stamp||Without Work Party stamp||New Member|

 |Senior (over 18)||£40||£50||£60|

 |Disabled Consessions & OAP(Req. current Disabled/OAP EA rod license)||N/A||£30||£40|

 |Non Fishing Membership||£10||£10||£10|

 Originally, it was thought that the Disley and New Mills Angling Club was founded in the 1950's, by a small group of anglers to enjoy the local fishing amenities.
 However, we have been recently informed that the club operated through the war years, 1939 - 1945, and was run by Mr.S.Newton, who held the position of Honorary Secretary administrating all the Club's rents and costs.

 In 1953 the Club was considerably smaller than it is today with only two waters Disley Dam and Moorwood Reservoir.

 Disley Dam, which at the time had an annual rent of 5 shillings, was stocked with approximately 50 carp (Mirror & Leather) and tench to complement the existing perch and roach.

-Today Disley and New Mills Angling Club has approximately 600 members and a substantial number of fisheries including beats of the local River Goyt and Sett.
+Today Disley and New Mills Angling Club has up to 300 members and a substantial number of fisheries including beats of the local River Goyt and Sett.
 Anyone is welcome to join the club which offers a diverse range of angling opportunities.